Holding National Highways to account: policy consultation

 Components

-Our holding to account policy has worked well over the current road period.
-We are not proposing significant changes to our approach.
+Our March 2020 holding to account policy worked well over the current road period.
+We did not propose significant changes to our approach.

-We are seeking views on the following proposed changes to our policy:
+We sought views on the following proposed changes to our policy:

 • restructuring the existing document to provide greater transparency as to how we apply the principles set out in the Infrastructure Act 2015